tanfengzhou/SUGAR_kaikoura/training/readme.md

 The direct output of fk is in Radius and Transform directions.
 This step will change those to ZNE directions and save the files to the folder "fk_zne".
 Create the folder before running.

+Step 5 : run "train500allst.py" and other "train##allst.py" files.

+This step creates continous waveforms based on individual earthquake waveforms.
+The number 500 means there are about 500 earhtquakes per hour.
+Each file generate several hours of data in a given date, e.g., 1970-02-01, 1970-02-02, etc. We suggest to store the continuous waveforms in the folders formatted as "somewhere/data1970/02/01clean/".
+Each day has a different earthquake rate.
+Remember these are clean waveforms and we will add noise later.
+The input and output directory should be changed according to your folder structure.